letmeni/research-methods/README.md

 ## Acknowledgements

-This repo has been forked from PO3600 repo from last year and further adapted/updated.
-We thank [Andrea Salvi](https://github.com/AndrSalvi) and [Stefan Mueller](https://github.com/stefan-mueller), the tutor before him, for the amazing resources.
+This repo has been forked from 2019 PO3110 repo and further adapted/updated.
+We thank both [Andrea Salvi](https://github.com/AndrSalvi) and [Stefan Mueller](https://github.com/stefan-mueller), the TA before him, for the amazing resources.